ahmedadeltito/GradientPolyline/CONTRIBUTING.md

 # Contributor Guidelines

-We welcome contributions from other developers to help us make the SDK even better.
+We welcome contributions from other developers to help us make the project even better.
 Before you contribute there are a number of things that you should know.

 Firstly, please familiarise yourself with the [Github Contribution flow](https://guides.github.com/introduction/flow/).